ithinkthisisarc/mmfr/README.md

 # Setup
 Run `./configure`.

-Because this doesn’t always work, you can also manually run the instructions within the script.
+Because this was designed for mac and doesn’t always work, you can also manually run the instructions.
+You do that as follows:

-Add the lines `export MMFRSRC=“/path/to/mmfr”`
+Add the following lines to your bash configuration file (i.e. .bashrc or .profile)

+`export MMFRSRC=“/path/to/mmfr”`

 `export PATH=$PATH:$MMFRSRC:$MMFRSRC/bin`

-And run `mmfr update`
+Then restart your terminal and run `mmfr update`

 # Usage
 To update the package list: